- What Is A Crankshaft?

 Researching different carriers to find the best option for you is crucial in getting your crankshaft safely to its destination.

-Prepare the crankshaft for shipping
+Prepare the Engine shaft for Hauling.

 It's important to clean it thoroughly by removing any dirt or debris.
 We also recommend applying oil to the moving parts.
 Once you've cleaned it, we recommend adding some protection for the transit period.
 Wrapping the crankshaft in protective material and securing it with tape is best.